Ocram83/usercrud/README.md

 ## Back-end

-In order to run the back-end you need to uses jdk >= 1.8 and have maven installed on you local machine.
+In order to run the back-end you need to have jdk >= 1.8 and maven installed on you local machine.
 The application can be run with a single command thanks to Spring Boot!
 Just type ./mvnw spring-boot:run from the root directory of your working copy of this repository and magics happens.
 The application will be available on the address

 http://localhost:8080/api/user